sanjar-notes/react/home/4_resource_itineraries/3-RN-Mosh/Part-1/2-Fundamental-concepts/2-View.md

 ## `SafeAreaView`
 - This is also core component.
 Almost exactly like `View`.
 - Used to prevent overflow of app UI into the system UI (top bar, navigation bar).
+- It only works for iOS, and is used to avoid the top notch for newer iPhones.
+For Android a hack needs to be done.

 - Use when: if the app UI for a screen is flowing onto system UI.
 Then wrap the component with `SafeAreaView`.
 That's it.